soma00333/profile/docs/work_experience/industry_technology.md

       <td><strong>Situation</strong></td>
       <td>
         <ul>
-          <li>The system was first built as a modular monolith, which started showing scalability limits.</li>
+          <li>The system was first built as a modular monolith.
+It started showing scalability limits.</li>
-          <li>As user traffic to core features grew, the write load on the central database increased a lot, hurting performance.</li>
+          <li>User traffic to core features grew.
+The write load on the central database increased a lot.
+This hurt performance.</li>
         </ul>
       </td>
     </tr>